Black Lantern Corps: Prominent members

-At San Diego Comic Con 2009, Geoff Johns was able to discuss his reasoning behind choosing Black Hand as the leader of the new Corps, the character properties of the Black Lanterns, and his own goals in writing their depictions.
+At San Diego Comic-Con in 2009, Geoff Johns discussed his reasoning behind choosing Black Hand as the leader of the new Corps, the character properties of the Black Lanterns, and his own goals in writing their depictions.
 Commenting on the characters being chosen to reanimate during Blackest Night, Johns said:

 During the creation of Blackest Night, Johns (not being interested in, or frightened by, zombies) wanted to bring back the deceased characters in a way that seemed horrifying and emotionally disturbing to the living characters they encountered.
 To accomplish that effect, the Black Lanterns have personalities and actively seek out those who will be most affected by their appearance.
-A prime example of Johns' use of personality distortion with the Black Lanterns is the Elongated Man (typically depicted as being a "light" character that uses his detective skill to "smell" when something is not right) looking upon his victims and remarking to his undead wife: "I smell a mystery."
+A prime example of Johns' use of personality distortion with the Black Lanterns is the Elongated Man (typically depicted as being a "light" character that uses his detective skill to "smell" when something is not right) looking upon his victims and remarking to his undead wife Sue Dibny: "I smell a mystery."
 Johns identifies the power of the Black Lanterns as not necessarily being evil, but not being good either.

 During his initial creation of the new Corps, Johns drew from information he had collected on light while taking physics classes.
 With the Corps of the emotional spectrum personifying life, he knew that this Corps would need to represent death.
 Black being an absence of light, he chose Black Hand as the leader of the Corps both for the character's name and also because of how much he enjoyed revamping villains while writing for Flash.
 Like the other members of the Black Lantern Corps, Johns wanted to take a different approach in his portrayal of Black Hand.
 Whereas other villains may have a particular motivation, Hand is meant to be depicted as a character who is clearly insane and whose presence makes others uncomfortable.